rhm2k/cline_docs/getting-started/getting-started-new-coders.md

 # Getting Started with Cline | New Coders

 Welcome to Cline!
-This guide will help you get set up and start using Cline to build amazing things.
+This guide will help you get set up and start using Cline to build your first project.

-Join our Discord community: [https://discord.gg/YmtKFD2f](https://discord.gg/YmtKFD2f)

 ## What You'll Need